You can find the full top 10 of the World's Best Disc Golf Courses 2021 and links to their feature articles at the bottom of this post.

 Holes like hole 2 are what to expect when you play Krokhol.
 Elevation, both downhill and uphill, are constants.
 Though there are some shorter holes featuring tight woods, distance is a must in most places.
 But distance without accuracy will rack up strokes via OB penalties or fighting through thick rough.

 No matter how hard the course is, though, its beauty is always there to give your spirits a boost.
-When we featured Krokhol in our article naming Oslo the #2 international city for disc golf in the world, one of our local sources emphasized that aspect of the course, saying, "I'd say that 18 holes at Krokhol feels like an adventure where you explore and unlock more and more of the forest as you go, and you keep feeling amazed."
+When we featured Krokhol in our post naming Oslo the #2 international city for disc golf in the world, one of our local sources emphasized that aspect of the course, saying, "I'd say that 18 holes at Krokhol feels like an adventure where you explore and unlock more and more of the forest as you go, and you keep feeling amazed."

 Essentially, when you go to Krokhol, expect every part of your game to be challenged, and if you start feeling overwhelmed by the numbers on your scorecard, take a minute to admire the scenery.